AltropInc/alt/doc/script/ConvertibleTypes.md

   y: ushort = x;  // after converting from ushort to short, y gets value 65534
   z: short = y;   // after converting back from ushort to short, z gets value -2
 ```

+### Narrowing Conversion

+On the other hand, **Narrowing Conversion** is a typecasting that may cause data loss and the converted value may not be able to be converted back to the original value.
+For example, converting a 8-byte integer to a 4-byte integer is a narrowing conversion.

 Narrowing conversions must be explicitly stated, otherwise, Altro parser will report an error about potential data loss.
 Explicit type cast can be stated by the keyword `cast`, for instance,
 ```altro
 i: int = 65537;